erichlanderos/Hello-World/README.md

 Hi my name is Eric Landeros and I am a Information Technology major.
 I live in Fulton, Missouri.
 I was in the military and now seeking a job in the IT field.
+My favorite website is [Warhammer 40k](https://warhammer40000.com/)

 ## Things I like
 * Sports